-Stable polarization direction in the Nuclotron is vertical, and the spin tune is proportional to the beam energy: $v = \gamma G$ (G is anomaly part of the gyromagnetic ratio of the particle, γ is Lorentz factor) that definitely lead to crossing of spin resonances during the particle acceleration and, as consequence, to resonance depolarization of the beam.
-There is no problem with deuterons: the only one integer spin 1448 resonance can be excluded by means of weak solenoid $(0.1 \text{ T} \cdot \text{m})$ inserted into the accelerator lattice.
-1449 The number of different spin resonances in the proton mode is much larger.
-Logarithmic graphs of 1450 linear spin resonances power scaled to the specific power corresponding to complete depolarization of 1451 the beam are presented in Fig. 3.8 [322, 323].
-The proton energy range Ep corresponds to the available 1452 at Nuclotron.
-Each graph is divided onto three areas that correspond to intermediate crossing (between 1453 horizontal lines), fast crossing (below green line) and adiabatic crossing (upper blue line).
-The lines of a 1454 fast and adiabatic crossing are corresponding to 1% loose of the polarization degree.
-1455
+The stable polarization direction in the Nuclotron is vertical, and the spin tune is proportional to the beam energy: $v = \gamma G$ (G is anomaly part of the gyromagnetic ratio of the particle, γ is the Lorentz factor), which definitely leads to the crossing of spin resonances during particle acceleration and, as a consequence, to resonance depolarization of the beam.
+There is no problem with deuterons: the only one integer spin resonance can be excluded by means of a weak solenoid (\sim 0.1 T·m) inserted into the accelerator lattice.
+The number of different spin resonances in the proton mode is much larger.
+Logarithmic graphs of linear spin resonances power scaled to the specific power corresponding to complete depolarization of the beam are presented in Fig. 3.8 [344, 345].
+The proton energy range E_p corresponds to the one available at Nuclotron.
+Each graph is divided into three areas that correspond to the intermediate crossing (between the horizontal lines), fast crossing (below the green line) and adiabatic crossing (above the blue line).
+The lines of the fast and adiabatic crossing correspond to 2 1% loosing of the polarization degree.